zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 We plan to cover pretty much anything ZAP related in these newsletters, including newly created or updated add-ons, new features just implemented and 3rd party tools.
 We also encourage contributions from people like yourself - see the last section for details.
-Oh, and please let us know what you think of this newsletter via the [Feedback Form](https://docs.google.com/forms/d/1_XaettHPjLOD56AbSlui67gk-
+Oh, and please let us know what you think of this newsletter via the [Feedback Form](https://docs.google.com/forms/d/1_XaettHPjLOD56AbSlui67gk-771yJ_xfd7w2lSEdXw/viewform?usp=send_form)!
-771yJ_xfd7w2lSEdXw/viewform?usp=send_form)!

- **Table of Contents:**

-  * News
-  * New / Improved Add-ons
-  * New Features
-  * Tutorial: Check for Updates
-  * 3rd Party Tool: BDD-Security
-  * Upcoming Talks and Training
-  * Featured Contributor: Kingthorin
-  * Feedback
-  * Next Month...

 ##  News

 The big news this month is that we will be releasing **ZAP 2.4.3** very soon, ie hopefully in the first week of November.
 This will be an